James Crotty (economist): Career

-Crotty did Economist and Operations Research Analyst at Mellon National Bank and Trust Company from 1963 to 1966.
-He was assistant professor at State University of New York at Buffalo and Bucknell University between 1966–72 and 1972–74 respectively.
-After teaching at the University at Buffalo, The State University of New York and Bucknell University, he joined the Economics Department of the University of Massachusetts Amherst, Amherst.
-In June 1974, he became an assistant professor at UMass Amherst.
+Crotty was an Economist and Operations Research Analyst at Mellon National Bank and Trust Company from 1963 to 1966.
+He was an assistant professor at the State University of New York at Buffalo from 1966 to 1972, and an assistant professor at Bucknell University from 1972 to 1974.
+In June of 1974, he became an assistant professor at UMass Amherst.
 He has held various positions at the university since, apart from a gap between 1977 and 1981.
 Crotty become professor emeritus at the institution in June 2010.

 Analysis

 His heterodox analysis of and approach to current economic issues at the global and U.S. scale have provided a dissenting voice in a world heavily dominated by neo-classical and neo-liberal economics.

 Recently, Crotty focused on the political economy of Korea.
 He continued his research on the structure and performance of the global neoliberal economy and the impact of neoliberal globalization on developed and developing economies.

-In 2016, he told Institute for New Economic Thinking that Keynes has been misrepresented, stating, "When Keynes ended the General Theory with a call for "a more or less comprehensive socialization of investment" and the "euthanasia of the rentier", it wasn't a tossed-off provocation, but a summary of a serious political program developed over decades."
+In 2016, he told Institute for New Economic Thinking that Keynes has been misrepresented, stating, "When Keynes ended the General Theory with a call for 'a more or less comprehensive socialization of investment' and the 'euthanasia of the rentier', it wasn't a tossed-off provocation, but a summary of a serious political program developed over decades."